vermilion4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 10-mirror\_permissions
 A script that sets the mode of the file hello the same as olleh’s mode.
 ## 11-directories\_permissions
 A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files are be changed.
+## 12-directory\_permissions
+A script that creates a directory called my\_dir with permissions 751 in the working directory.